-The all-new Northern Talent Cup begins in 2020, with the goal of giving riders from northern and central European countries a new opportunity to further their careers and follow their dream of being a motorcycle racer.
-It’s designed to provide the perfect stepping stone between lower level national championships and the FIM CEV Repsol and/or Red Bull MotoGP Rookies Cup.
+The all-new Northern Talent Cup began in 2020, with the goal of giving riders from northern and central European countries a new opportunity to further their careers and follow their dream of being a motorcycle racer.
+The NTC aims to become the perfect stepping stone between lower level national championships and the FIM CEV Repsol and/or Red Bull MotoGP Rookies Cup.

-ADAC support the new initiative and provide three key aspects for the NTC: technical scrutineering, the other of the two rider coaches and a member of Race Direction.
+ADAC also support the new initiative and provides a key aspect for the NTC: technical scrutineering.